Distance From Vancouver:

 Gardner Trail, and came to this intersection.
 Where to go next?
 No

-signs, no flagging tape...So, took the right trail, walked down a steep
+signs, no flagging tape...So, took the trail to the right, walked down a steep

 road for a while, and ended up on a different stretch of Mount Gardner